demondragong/deathbyai/README.md

 ## Contribute

-To suggest another potential victim of AI, fill up <a href="https://forms.gle/qBgg4LoZjKkKxj268" target="_blank" rel="noopener noreferrer">this form</a> or submit an issue with the following information:
+To suggest another potential victim of AI, fill up <a href="https://forms.gle/qBgg4LoZjKkKxj268" target="_blank" rel="nofollow noopener noreferrer">this form</a> or submit an issue with the following information:

 - Name: name of the thing that is threatened by AI
 - Description: 1 or 2 sentences on how AI is threatening this thing (or a joke related to that)